gxite/pcn-mapvis/README.md

 ## Main Features:

-- Visualizes location data in a 3D map environment.
+- Visualizes the distribution of spatial data in a 3D map environment.
+- Values are shown as an extruded lines along the z-axis.
-- Currently allows for 2 layers of data to be overlayed.
+- Current configuration allows *Feature data* to be overlayed against *Activiy data*.

 ## Work in progress:
 1. About Page